-Under the guise of combating religious extremism and terrorism, in recent years Chinese authorities in the northwestern socalled Xinjiang Uyghur Autonomous Region (XUAR) have increased persecution of the ethnic Uyghur community, as well as Kazakhs, Kyrgyz and other majority-Muslim ethnic groups.
-China has perpetrated a repressive campaign against Uyghurs and other majority-Muslim ethnic groups in the region for several decades, but abuses have significantly escalated since 2017 when XUAR authorities passed the "Regulation on De-extremification," which prohibits a range of "extreme" behaviors, such as "abnormal" beards.
+Under the guise of combating religious extremism and terrorism, in recent years Chinese authorities in the so-called Xinjiang Uyghur Autonomous Region (XUAR) have increased persecution of the ethnic Uyghur community, as well as Kazakhs, Kyrgyz and other majority-Muslim ethnic groups.
+China has perpetrated a repressive campaign against Uyghurs and other majority-Muslim ethnic groups in the northwestern region for several decades, but abuses have significantly escalated since 2017 when XUAR authorities passed the "Regulation on De-extremification," which prohibits a range of "extreme" behaviors, such as "abnormal" beards.

 Over 1 million people, mainly Uyghurs, have been arbitrarily detained in "re-education" or "de-extremification" facilities since 2017.
-More than 380 suspected detention facilities in XUAR have been built or expanded since 2017, according to the Australian Strategic Policy Institute.
-There are reports of widespread rape, sexual abuse and torture of ethnic minorities in these facilities.
+More than 380 suspected detention facilities in XUAR have been built or expanded between 2017 and 2020, according to the Australian Strategic Policy Institute.
+There are reports of widespread rape, sexual abuse and torture in these facilities.
 An estimated 880,000 children in XUAR - whose parents are allegedly detained or in exile - have been placed in state-run orphanages or boarding schools.
 The Chinese government is also conducting a coercive campaign to reduce birth rates among Uyghurs and other majority-Muslim populations in XUAR.
 The campaign reportedly includes forced abortions and sterilizations.

-Approximately 100,000 Uyghurs are also working under conditions that strongly suggest forced labor.
+Approximately 100,000 Uyghurs are also working under conditions that strongly suggest forced labor, including in agriculture and manufacturing sectors.
 Reports have identified at least 135 detention facilities in XUAR that have on-site factories where detainees are allegedly forced to work.
-An August 2022 report by the UN Special Rapporteur on contemporary forms of slavery determined that forced labor among Uyghur, Kazakh and other ethnic minorities has been occurring in sectors such as agriculture and manufacturing.
 The Helena Kennedy Centre for International Justice has reported that over 100 international brands may be tied to Uyghur forced labor-produced cotton while the Coalition to End Forced Labour in the Uyghur Region has found that 45 percent of the world's polysilicon comes from XUAR, implicating nearly the entire global solar panel industry.